 15. LEEEERRROOOOOYYY Jenkins… but not the one you’re thinking of.

 Did anyone else have zero idea that Leroy Jenkins was a real person?
 Because I didn’t.
-I thought it was just a WoW meme.
+I thought it was just a World of Warcraft meme.
 Apparently, he was a famous central Ohio televangelist who was known for his “miracle water” (which came from a well in Delaware) and his Elvis hair.
 They even made a movie about him.
-As far as I know, he’s unrelated to the World of Warcraft Leeroy Jenkins.

 16. Judy Garland joined a frat in Columbus.

 That’s right.
 America’s favorite songbird, Judy Garland, was inducted into Ohio Stateʼs Alpha Gamma chapter of the male fraternity Sigma Chi in 1938, just a year before The Wizard of Oz was released.
 Garland was in town to play the Ohio Theatre, and Life magazine was there to cover her induction.

 17. A famous internationally renowned magician is buried in Green Lawn Abbey.

 Howard Thurston was known all around the world for his amazing feats, particularly his card tricks.
 He was born and raised here in Columbus, and he’s been resting ever since his death in 1936 in the mausoleum at Greenlawn Cemetary.

 18. We once had our very own Playboy club.

 Back in 1982, multi-millionaire Hugh Heffner built the Playboy Club in east Columbus.
 The club was reportedly incredibly lavish, with a massive grand staircase where Bunnies would strut their stuff.
 The club closed in 1985, but it certainly left a lasting impression.

 19. We’ve had a handful of celebrity arrests, but none as wild as Woody Harrelson.